-The study was performed following the Declaration of Helsinki.
+Ethics approval This study involves human participants and the study was performed following the Declaration of Helsinki.
 North Denmark Region Committee on Human Research Ethics (N-20200089) and the Danish Data Protection Agency (2021-014) approved the study.
 All participants gave written informed consent before enrolment.
+Participants gave informed consent to participate in the study before taking part.